-Suspension or revocation of the University's Tier 4 sponsor licence The right that the University has its Tier 4 sponsor licence revoked or over
+• Suspension or revocation of the University's Tier 4 sponsor licence

 The risk that the University has its Tier 4 sponsor licence revoked or suspended by UK Visas and Immigration (UKVI) is moderate.
-This is because of the relatively small number of international Tier 4 students recruited by the University and the resulting potential for individual visa refusals to have a disproportionate effect on the University's overall refusal rate.
+This is because of the reasonably limited number of international Tier 4 students recruited by the University and the resulting potential for individual visa refusals to have a disproportionate effect on the University's overall refusal rate.